 The Science Behind the Fish Reef Project

-Fish Reefs are designed to enhance fish habitats by providing additional structure that can increase the production of fish and other aquatic organisms.
+Fish Reef Project designs and deploys Fish Reef Units to enhance fish habitats by providing additional structure that can increase the production of fish and other aquatic organisms.
 Fish and other aquatic organisms are attracted to the new structures and begin to populate and breed in and around them, this – in turn – attracts more fish and aquatic life as a food chain develops.